-Place de l’Hotel de Ville square in Paris
+Paris Place de l’Hotel de Ville Square

 This square is located right outside the City Hall in Paris, and hence its name, although many years ago, it used to be called the Place de Greve and over the centuries it has been witness to numerous historical events.

-Originally the Place de l’Hotel de Ville was called the Place de Greve, and greve is a French word that relates to gravel and this area bordered the River Seine where there was a port for merchants to unload their goods.
+Originally the Paris Place de l’Hotel de Ville square was called the Place de Greve, and greve is a French word that relates to gravel and this area bordered the River Seine where there was a port for merchants to unload their goods.

 The Place de Greve became a place for events and also public executions, very early on in the history of Paris, with gallows permanently erected in the square, and as far back as the 1200s, King Louis IX has manuscripts burned here.